More on energy:

 Meter readings or estimated readings

 Alongside your unit rates, these figures make up the second half of the calculation.
 Your readings record how much energy you’ve used this month.
-After they’re received, this figure is multiplied by your unit rate to calculate your monthly bill.
-If you don’t provide meter readings every month your supplier will use an estimated reading – these are usually marked with an [E].
+This figure is multiplied by your unit rate to calculate your monthly bill.
+If you don’t provide meter readings every month your supplier will use an estimated reading – often marked with an [E].
 Estimated readings are usually higher than actual usage, so submit meter readings early and often.

 3) Account Details